Hey there working mom,

 If you are working a job you love and you do it because you are passionate for your cause, you are providing the means to create a childhood where little girls grow up to achieve their dreams and little boys see their moms and sisters and aunts and future daughters as equals.

-And either way, you are working because you are a great mother.
+And either way, you are a working mom because you are a great mother.

 You are not alone in navigating this path, even though it can feel so very lonely sometimes.
 When the days blur together and the routine becomes mind-numbing, I pray that you will choose to see those days and moments as small pieces of a beautiful picture: the childhood you've been entrusted to create.